ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/17.png)

-This is the query that i created in splunk :
+This is the query that I created in splunk :
 ```C
 index="companyx-ad" EventCode=4624 (Logon_Type=7 OR Logon_Type=10) Source_Network_Address=* Source_Network_Address!=49.*